tensorbase/tensorbase.github.io/_posts/2021-03-16-announce_base_fe.md

 ## "Billions of rows per second" as Low Bar

-It is often see that kinds of DBs claims they can aggregate ["billions of rows per second"](https://www.google.com/search?q=billion+rows+per+second).
+You may see that some databases claim they can aggregate ["billions of rows per second"](https://www.google.com/search?q=billion+rows+per+second).
 The truth is that, their "billions of rows" aggregations can be done in ~40 milliseconds on a modern socket as shown in TensorBase.

 Let's start the journey of benchmark!